 The last step is to accept Terms of Service, and your account will be ready for receiving the product feed from your store and displaying it on Google Shopping and other Google services.

 When you've installed the Omega Shopping Feeds plugin, open its main page and visit the Feeds tab.
 This tab shows the list of all created product feeds for different shopping engines.
-Since you are free to modify any feed, there can be multiple shopping feeds for one shopping engine.
+Since you are free to modify any feed, there can be multiple Google shopping feeds for one shopping engine.

 To create a feed, click on the Add feed button and from the list, select the marketplace the feed is designated to.
 Click the button Choose Marketplace on the shopping service you need to create the feed for.
 In this case, it is Google Shopping.